plimaye0329/PulsarXplorer/README.md

-# TransientXplorer
+# 🌌 TransientXplorer

-A lightweight Dash web application for exploring transient candidates interactively using image data and associated metadata.
-Ideal for radio astronomy burst candidates or similar time-domain datasets.
+**TransientXplorer** is a lightweight and interactive Dash-based web application for visualizing and inspecting transient candidates.
+Designed with time-domain astrophysics in mind, it allows researchers to efficiently explore candidate events using associated image data and metadata.

+It is especially useful for analyzing radio burst candidates produced by automated pipelines like TransientX ([Men and Barr 2024](https://arxiv.org/abs/2401.13834)).

 ---